r-Techsupport/TuringBot/docs/guides/mongodb_atlas_setup.md

 ![image](../assets/mongodb_atlas/MongoDB_Asset-3.png)

-5) Add your IP address (if it hasn't been added already), if you have a dynamic ip add your whole subnet.
+5) Add your IP address (if it hasn't been added already), if you have a dynamic ip make sure to add your whole subnet.
 Once done, click on `Finish and close`

 ![image](../assets/mongodb_atlas/MongoDB_Asset-4.png)